-For calendar plan year 2019 or fiscal plan year beginning 01/01/2019 and ending 12/31/2019 A Name of plan B Three-digit NOKIA RETIREMENT PLAN plan number (PN) () C Plan sponsor's name as shown on line 2a of Form 5500 D Employer Identification Number (EIN) NOKIA OF AMERICA CORPORATION 22-3408857 Part I Service Provider Information (see instructions) You must complete this Part, in accordance with the instructions, to report the information recorder or more in total compensation (i.e., money or anything else of monetary value) in connection plan during the plan year.
-If a person received only eligible indirect compensation for which answer line 1 but are not required to include that person when completing the remainder of the with services rendered to the plan or the person's position with the plan received the required disclosures, you are required to 1 Information on Persons Receiving Only Eligible Indirect Compensation on a Check "Yes" or "No" to indicate whether you are excluding a person from the remainder of thi indirect compensation for which the plan received the required disclosures (see instructions f or definitions and conditions) b If you answered line 1a "Yes," enter the name and EIN or address of each person providing received only eligible indirect compensation.
-Complete as many entries as needed (see instr (b) Enter name and EIN or address of person who provided you disc closures on eligible indirect compensation (b) Fater name and FIN or address of name who are ideal and dis- (b) Enter name and EIN or address of person who provided you disc losures on eligible indirect compensation (b) Enter name and EIN or address of person who provided you disc closures on eligible indirect compensation (b) Enter name and EIN or address of person who provided you disc closures on eligible indirect compensation
+For calen dar plan year 2020 or fiscal plan year beginning 01/01/2020 and ending 12/31/2020 A Name of plan В Three-digit NOKIA R ETIREMENT PLAN plan number (PN) 007 C Plan s sponsor's name as shown on line 2a of Form 5500 D Employer Identification Number (EIN) F AMERICA CORPORATION 22-3408857 Part I Service Provider Information (see instructions) or more plan dur st complete this Part, in accordance with the instructions, to report the information req in total compensation (i.e., money or anything else of monetary value) in connection ving the plan year.
+If a person received only eligible indirect compensation for which the line 1 but are not required to include that person when completing the remainder of the with s he p services rendered to the plan or the lan or the lan received the required disclosured the required disclosured the land ne person's position with the Inforn nation on Persons Receiving Only Eligible Indirect Compensatio n Check " Yes" or "No" to indicate whether you are excluding a person from the remainder of this Par t because they received only eligi ible indirect compensation for which the plan received the required disclosures (see instructions for r de initions and conditions) Yes X No nswered line 1a "Yes," enter the name and EIN or address of each person providing the donly eligible indirect compensation.
+Complete as many entries as needed (see instru providers who (b) Enter name and EIN or address of person who provided you discl osur es on eligible indirect compensati on (b) Enter name and EIN or address of person who provided you discl osur es on eligible indirect compensati on (b) Enter name and EIN or address of person who provided you discl osur es on eligible indirect compensati on , , , , , , , , , , , , , , , , , , , , 0)- (b) Enter name and EIN or address of person who provided you discl osur es on eligible indirect compensati on